josephrexme/josephrex.me/content/posts/2021-12-25-redefining-affordability.md

 You may consider it our joined money dial.

 There's a chance someone who would buy that drone would not be able to afford a first class ticket.
-This is because they only factored their gross affordability in their purchase decision.
+This is likely because they only factored their gross affordability in their purchase decision.

 There are some things I consider unaffordable to me that you might find ridiculous.
 Here's a few: